zazull555/developer-challenge-api/README.md

 `npm run api` will start [json-server](https://github.com/typicode/json-server) to provide a stubbed out REST API through `localhost:9000`.

----

-**NOTE**

-On occasion you may find the port 9000 is already in use.
+> Note: On occasion you may find the port 9000 is already in use.
 You can change this in the package.json.

----

 ## Using the REST API